alfonsodelarosa4/mastermind/README.md

 # Mastermind Project Submission
 ## Overview
 I'm Alfonso De La Rosa.
 This is my project submission for the LinkedIn Apprenticeship: Mastermind.
 Mastermind is a game, where the player guesses the number combinations.
 This is a fullstack project that uses React for the frontend and Java Spring for the backend.
 The Java Spring app accepts REST and GraphQL api requests from the client and supports WebSocket communication with the client.
 In addition, the Java Spring app stores game sessions to Redis and game events to MongoDB.
+I added multiplayer extension that allows users to create and joint multiplayer sessions and compete with their friends.

 ## Building and Running the application
 I developed, build, and ran my application on a Windows computer.